beyond-all-reason/code-of-conduct/CodeOfConduct.md

 3. Abuse especially on the grounds or context of sexism, racism, homophobia, disability, religion, ancestry and similar is never acceptable

 ### 3. Offensive names
-1. Nicknames and clan tags must not be offensive or inappropriate
+1. Player usernames must not contain references to modern political figures, contemporary movements, or historically controversial leaders.
+This includes, but is not limited to, the names of 20th and 21st-century politicians, extremist leaders, and politically charged phrases.
+Historical figures from before the modern era (e.g., Napoleon, Julius Caesar) may be permitted, but moderation team reserves the right to reject names that could be deemed offensive or disruptive.
-2. Impersonation of other players and real-life figures is also forbidden
+2. Impersonation of other players, developers and real-life figures is forbidden
 3. An account which doesn't abide by this rule will be suspended until it gets renamed

 ### 4. Griefing